Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 This is an activity tracker with a one-year battery life.
 Let me say that again.
 One.
 Year.
 You put a standard coin-cell battery in it and forget about charging for an entire year.
 For a five-year-old who cannot remember to put on shoes, let alone charge a watch every night, this is transformative.
 It simply always works.

 The watch is themed with Disney, Marvel, and other characters that kindergartners are obsessed with.
-Owen got the Marvel Avengers version and I am not exaggerating when I tell you he slept with it on for the first week.
+Our tester got the Marvel Avengers version and I am not exaggerating when I tell you he slept with it on for the first week.
 The themed watch faces change as kids hit activity goals throughout the day, which is a clever motivational trick that genuinely worked on him.

 The companion app (managed by parents) lets you assign chores and tasks with reward systems.
 "Brush your teeth" earns coins.
 "Pick up your toys" earns coins.
 Coins unlock adventures in the app.
 We had been struggling with the morning routine for months, and the Vivofit Jr. 3 fixed it in three days.
-Owen was brushing his teeth without being asked because he wanted to earn coins and unlock the next chapter of his Avengers adventure.
+Our tester was brushing his teeth without being asked because he wanted to earn coins and unlock the next chapter of his Avengers adventure.
 I almost cried.

 The watch itself is incredibly durable.
 It is swim-proof, kid-proof, and the silicone band fits small wrists perfectly.
 This is one of the few watches on this list where I had zero concerns about the fit on a five-year-old.
 It looked proportional and comfortable from day one.